astrolavos1998/AstroSuite-DCS/README.md

 ## Update 17.01.2026
 * CLEAR TRASH - DCS v.1.18
-	* Automatic Hardware Detection (GPU Detection): The new version recognizes whether your system has an NVIDIA or AMD graphics card.
+	* Automatic Hardware Detection (GPU Detection): The new version recognizes whether your system has an NVIDIA (In another version it will also be for RADEON).
 	* Cleaning NVIDIA Shader Cache: Added function to automatically delete DXCache and GLCache folders (with try-except system for files in use).
-	* AMD Software Support: Add a special button to open the AMD software and display instructions for manual cache reset.
 	* New GUI.

 ## Update 12.01.2026